Polderrider/polderrider.github.io/index.md

 #### Blog
-Eventially, I plan to publish blog posts to give a full debrief about individual computer science courses.
+Eventually, I plan to publish blog posts to give a full debrief about individual computer science courses.